 The Google Cloud Operations suite (formerly Stackdriver) includes a wide variety of tools to help you monitor and debug your GCP-hosted applications.
-This course will give you hands-on demonstrations of how to use the Monitoring, Logging, Error Reporting, Debugger, and Trace components of the Cloud Operations suite.
+This course will give you hands-on demonstrations of how to use the Monitoring, Logging, Error Reporting, Trace, and Profiler components of the Cloud Operations suite.
 You can follow along with your own GCP account to try these examples yourself.

 If you have any feedback relating to this course, feel free to reach out to us at email@example.com.